 You and Your Merchant Identification Number

 Every day, banks and card networks process hundreds of millions of payment card transactions.
 These digital exchanges are the lifeblood of eCommerce—and many brick-and-mortar establishments, too.
-With so many businesses participating in this payments ecosystem, you have to wonder how all of these different entities can tell merchants apart and route their transactions to the right recipient every time.
+With so many businesses participating in this payments ecosystem, you might wonder how all of these different entities can tell merchants with similar names apart and route their transactions to the right recipient every time.

-The answer is that every merchant has a unique signifier that functions as their home address in the payments world: their Merchant Identification Number, or MID.
+The answer is that every merchant has a unique identifier that functions as their home address in the payments world: Their Merchant Identification Number, or MID.
 What is the significance of your Merchant Identification Number, and what does it actually do for you?

 You could say that your MID is analogous to a username or phone number.
 It’s easy to take it for granted, but if it gets compromised or misused, you could be in for some serious headaches.
 Sometimes, you might even want more than one.

 Unlike cash transactions, a credit card payment isn’t a discreet hand-off between a buyer and a seller.
 There are many different parties involved in even the simplest card transactions.
 At a minimum, the payment has to bounce from the merchant, to the issuing bank, to the card network, to the acquiring bank before any money can show up in your account.